roach-php/roach-php.dev/content/docs/spider-middleware.md

 </CodeBlock>

-Dropping a response will prevent any further spider middleware from being called and the response will not get passed to the spider for processing.
+Dropping a response will prevent any further spider middleware from being called and the response will not get passed to the spider for processing .Roach will also fire a [`ResponseDropped`](/docs/extensions#responsedropped) event which we can subscribe on in an [extension](/docs/extensions#writing-extensions).

 ### Request Middleware